dougeby/IntuneDocs/intune/app-sdk-android.md

 ### Manifest Replacements
 Please note that it may be necessary to perform some of the above class replacements in the manifest as well as in Java code.
 Of special note:
 * Manifest references to `android.support.v4.content.FileProvider` must be replaced with `com.microsoft.intune.mam.client.support.v4.content.MAMFileProvider`.
+* If your application does not have a need for its own derived Application class, `com.microsoft.intune.mam.client.app.MAMApplication` must be set as the name of the Application class used in the manifest.

 ## SDK permissions